 While there's definitely not a bad brew in the bunch, favorites ran the gamut.
 Everyone agreed that the Beechwood Bock tasted great, but felt that it was a little on the heavy side, which is not unusual for a deep amber lager.
 The guys preferred the bold and hoppy (and lighter) North Pacific Lager, but my fave was the Vanilla Bourbon Cask.
 I should mention that I'm not a huge beer drinker though, so it's probably natural that I would prefer the more smooth and mellow taste of Batch 23185.

 I'd encourage you to pour yourself a Project 12 brew and taste for yourself though!
 You can find the Project 12 limited-edition sampler packs nationwide through the end of the year.
-In the meantime, check out the Project 12 website to learn even more about this new collection of beers.

 P.S.
 I think all three brews are fantastic with my favorite Game Time Buffalo Chicken Dip!
 If you haven't tried it yet, you're totally missing out...